UTEP-Parallel-Computing/parallel-computing-map-reduce-jessicaredekop/README.md

 # Parallel-Computing-MapReduce
-For this assignment you will write a parallel map reduce program.
-The program will search for a set of words among a set of documents that constitute the works of Shakespeare.
-The set of words is listed below.
-The assignment should use the map-reduce design pattern to split up the work.
-You should have functions that count the number of a specific word within a specific document and combine the individual word counts.

-The program should output the total instances of all words and the counts for each individual word

-Word list:
+This assignment implements a parallel map-reduce design pattern.
+The program will search for a set of words:

 hate, love, death, night, sleep, time, henry, hamlet, you, my, blood, poison, macbeth, king, heart, honest

-Once completed the repository should contain your code, a short report, and any instructions needed to run your code.

-Hints:
-* Its easier to load all the files containing text before entering the processing region
-* Some of the variables will need to be locked before updating, otherwise a difficult to debug race condition may occure
-* This will take multiple loops (functions would be better though), you can iterate over the list of words

-## Requirements

-Write a serial matrix multiply program in Python.
-The could should use reasonable decomposition, use reasonable variable names, and should generally follow good coding standards.
-Important, your assignment should include your name.
+among a set of documents that constitute the works of Shakespeare.

-The program shall count the number of each instances of each word for the set of documents, and the total of count of all words in the list
+The programcount the number of a specific word within a specific document and combine the individual word counts.It will output the total instances of all words and the counts for each individual word

+##Instructions
+Run:
+python mapreduce.py

+To change the number of threads used:
-The program shall use PyMP to compute the number of words in parallel
+Change the number of threads in pymp.Parallel() in the code

-The program shall time how long overall operation takes and how long the word count and file reading operations take individually

-The program shall include any necessary instructions to properly run the program

-The assignment shall be submitted through github
+##Issues encountered:
+I began coding the assignment using one thread, and when it worked, I added another and came accross deadlock.

+##How I overcame some problems:
+Still trying to resolve deadlock issues.

+##Bugs in program:
+No bugs

+##How long it took me to complete this assignment:
+So far it's taken 3 hours.
+The longest part was figuring out the way I wanted to parse the text and look for the words.

+##Performance Measurements:

+##Increasing # of Threads:

+##Observations:

+##Output of cpuInfoDump.sh:
+Intel(R) Core(TM) i7-7560U CPU @ 2.40GHz 4 -- 36 -- 216